-Bicycle origins and destinations should be reviewed for each project and noted in a checklist format.
-All checklists are in the Section 17-6.
-Such information provides the basis for evaluating whether or not bicycle accommodation is necessary within a project.
+Bicycle origins and destinations should be reviewed for each project and noted in a checklist format unless the designer is satisfied that other warrants have already been met.
+If so, this travel demand assessment is not required.
+All checklists are in Section 17-6.
+Such information provides the basis for evaluating whether or not the travel demand warrant for bicycle accommodation has been met.
 This section provides two checklists, an example map, and a travel assessment form that should be included in all Phase I reports, except for projects excluded in Section 17-1.02(a).
-If projects include accommodation for bicycles, notify BDE's Bicycle Coordinator.
-If bicycle accommodations will be excluded from the project, complete and include, in all applicable Phase I reports, the forms presented in Figures 17-1A, 17-1B, and 17-1C.
+If projects include accommodation for bicycles, notify BDE's Bicycle and Pedestrian Coordinator.
+If bicycle accommodations will be excluded from the project, send Figures 17-1A to 17-1D in an e-mail to the Bicycle and Pedestrian Coordinator explaining the exclusion of bicycle accommodations.